 Obukan provides instruction in Judo for adults and children.
-Beginners classes start on the first Tuesday of every month and run for four weeks.
+Beginners classes run for approximately four weeks.
 In the beginning class you will learn how to fall safely (ukemi) and the basic principles, history and etiquette of Judo.
 After successfully completing the beginner class you will join the regular classes.
 To find out a little more about Judo go to this link: Kodokan

 What is a typical Judo practice like?

 Practice begins with warm-up exercises and progresses to falling practice and groundwork drills.
 Then there is an instruction period and time to practice what was taught.
 The last part of practice is randori, or free practice, where students have a chance to try out what they have learned in a relatively unstructured situation.

 How to get started